Piers Nash: Career

-Nash is the founder and CEO of Sympatic Inc. Nash is Founder & General Manager of Nash Strategy & Innovation.
+Nash leads Advanced Analytics and AI at Horace Mann Companies.
+Nash was founder and CEO of Sympatic Inc from 2019 to 2023, developing Cloud SaaS to power ethical data sharing for applications such as Artificial Intelligence.
+Nash has authored three patents on advanced multi-party rule-based secure cloud run-time environments that allow rule-based multi-party access or code access to data (link to patents).
+Sympatic holds trademarks for VirtualVault® and Ethical Data Sharing® based on Nash's work.
+Nash is Founder & General Manager of Nash Strategy & Innovation.
 He advises Fortune 500 technology companies and startups in the genomics, healthcare, data science and data storage fields.
 He serves on the Advisory Boards of technology and innovation companies.
 Nash was Managing Director at Health2047, the innovation enterprise of the American Medical Association from 2017-2018.
-He was founding Strategy Manager, Director of business & research development for the University of Chicago's Center for Data Intensive Science which developed the National Cancer Institute Genomic Data Commons.
+From 2014 to 2017, Nash was Director of the Center for Data-Intensive Science at the University of Chicago that was building and managing the National Cancer Institute Genomic Data Commons with Robert Lee Grossman.
+He was founding strategy manager and Director of business and research development for the University of Chicago's Center for Data Intensive Science which developed the National Cancer Institute Genomic Data Commons.
 He was a professor in the Ben May Department for Cancer Research and a Scientist of the Comprehensive Cancer Center at the University of Chicago from 2004–2012 and a fellow of the Institute for Genomics and Systems Biology from 2006–2012.
 As a scientist, he investigates protein–protein interactions involved in signal transduction, and the molecular mechanisms by which cells respond to external cues.
 His work at the University of Chicago focused on understanding the SH2 domain at a systems level and investigating the role of ubiquitination in controlling endocytosis and modulating signal transduction.
-Earlier work focused on the emergent properties of complex systems such as ultrasensitivity (all-or-none switches) at critical junctures in the cell cycle.
+Nash was an early pioneer of the concept of Emergence in complex biological systems.
+His description of how complex protein interplay creates a digital switch guiding initiation of DNA replication published in Nature was a seminal advance covered as a breakthrough of the year by Science Signaling and remains extensively cited.
+This emergent properties of a complex system as the basis for ultrasensitivity (all-or-none switches) at critical junctures in the cell cycle remains a key example in this field.

 ResearchGate reports 54 peer-reviewed published works in a wide range of fields, including signal transduction, cell biology, molecular evolution, cell cycle, cognition and memory, meteorology, and pedagogy.
-Scopus notes an h-index of 30 and 4488 citations of 51 publications tracked in that database since 1996.